 - The City will continue to participate in the countywide Housing Element Technical Committee to collaborate on housing program implementation and regional issues, including disadvantaged unincorporated communities (Senate Bill [SB] 244), infrastructure challenges, farmworker housing, homelessness, and fair housing. - The countywide Housing Element Technical Committee will meet at least biannually to evaluate successes in implementation of programs and to identify gaps and additional needs. - The County of Fresno Public Works and Planning Department, with assistance from the Fresno Council of Governments (FCOG), will take the lead in coordinating biannual committee meetings. - The Housing Element Technical Committee will meet annually with the California Department of Housing and Community Development (HCD) to discuss funding opportunities and challenges in implementation of programs and seek technical assistance from HCD and other State agencies in the implementation of housing programs and the pursuit of grant funding. - The Housing Element Technical Committee will advocate on behalf of the Fresno region for more grant funding for affordable housing and infrastructure improvements. - The City will continue to seek partnerships with other jurisdictions in the region and other agencies (such as the Housing Authority), housing developers, community stakeholders, and agricultural employers/employees to explore viable options for increasing the availability of farmworker housing in suitable locations in the region. - The City will develop a directory of services and resources for lower-income households available in the region, and review and update it annually.
-The directory will be available on City/County websites and at City/County offices.
+The directory will be available on City/County websites and at City/County offices. - The City will encourage hiring local labor by establishing and posting a local labor unions and apprenticeship programs resources list on City's website that is made available to developers and contractors.

 Financing: General Fund Time Frame: Continue to meet with the Housing Element Technical Committee twice per year; meet with HCD annually.
-Develop a directory of services and resources by December 2025; update annually as needed.

-Implementation Responsibility: Community Development Department (Planning Division) Relevant Policies: Policy 1.3, Policy 1.4, Policy 2.1, Policy 4.2
+Develop a directory of services and resources, and a list of local developers and contractors by December 2025; update annually as needed.
+Implementation Responsibility: Community Development Department (Planning Division), City Attorney Relevant Policies: Policy 1.3, Policy 1.4, Policy 2.1, Policy 4.2